alissonccs/spnhppzi/README.md

 # **spnhppzi: Bayesian Modeling of Recurrent Event Data with Zero Inflation and Spatial Correlation**

+Installation

+The spnhppzi package is not yet available on CRAN.
+You can install it from GitHub using devtools:

+# Install devtools if not already installed
+install.packages("devtools")

+# Install spnhppzi from GitHub
+devtools::install_github("your-username/spnhppzi")

+If you have a local version of the package, install it with:

+install.packages("path/to/spnhppzi.tar.gz", repos = NULL, type = "source")

+After installation, load the package using:

+library(spnhppzi)

-The **spnhppzi** package is designed for **modeling recurrent event data** that exhibit **zero inflation and spatial correlation**.
-It follows a **Bayesian approach**, implementing **hierarchical models** to capture **complex structures** associated with event repetition and spatial dependencies.
+The spnhppzi package is designed for modeling recurrent event data that exhibit zero inflation and spatial correlation.
+It follows a Bayesian approach, implementing hierarchical models to capture complex structures associated with event repetition and spatial dependencies.

-Spatial modeling is based on the **Intrinsic Conditional Autoregressive (ICAR) model**, which efficiently incorporates spatial correlation.
-Additionally, the package provides **both parametric and semiparametric models**, where **Bernstein polynomials** are used for **modeling the baseline intensity function**.
-This approach enhances the model's flexibility, making it applicable in scenarios where **purely parametric models may struggle to adequately capture data complexity**.
+Spatial modeling is based on the Intrinsic Conditional Autoregressive (ICAR) model, which efficiently incorporates spatial correlation.
+Additionally, the package provides both parametric and semiparametric models, where Bernstein polynomials are used for modeling the baseline intensity function.
+This approach enhances the model's flexibility, making it applicable in scenarios where purely parametric models may struggle to adequately capture data complexity.

 ## **Data Simulation**